BBC-Esq/Whisper-Batch-with-GUI/README.md

  TO DO LIST IF ANYONE WANTS TO HELP:

-*** Implement the technology if "ggml" models like at https://github.com/Const-me/Whisper.
+*** Implement the technology of "ggml" models like at https://github.com/Const-me/Whisper.
 Please contact me if you know how I might do this.

 *** Include an option for transcribing live audio, again, like the above repo.
 My hat's off to that guy.